c2lang/documentation/documentation/docs/build_system/recipe_file.md

 A C2 project requires a `recipe` file (named *recipe.txt*).
 This file specifies:

-* the target type (executable, shared library or static library)
+* the target type (executable, dynamic library or static library)
 * which options are used (compile time flags)
 * which source files are used
 * external dependencies